chialab/dna/docs/Styles.md

 ### The `:host` pesudo selector

-If you need to style the component root itself, you can use the `:host` selector as specified by Shadow DOM:
+If you need to style the component root itself, you can use the `:host` selector like in Shadow DOM contexts:

 ```css
 :host {